Dear Mom in the Pew in Front of Me, the One with the Rowdy Kids:

 So ten years from now–tomorrow–there will be big quiet kids in your pew and you will be able to pray again.
 No one will be staring at you except to admire your lovely family.
 You will be the one smiling indulgently at the cute toddler playing peek-a-boo with you over the back of the pew.

-But until then, remember, you are doing a wonderful job.
+Until then, remember, you are doing a wonderful job.